Is Alcohol Withdrawal and Detox Dangerous?

 Seeking Help for Alcohol Abuse and Addiction

 It’s also important to seek treatment if you experience withdrawal symptoms when trying to stop on your own.
-Medical professionals can prescribe medications and help patients safely taper down from alcohol to lessen the severity of withdrawal symptoms.
+Medical professionals can prescribe treatment options and help patients safely taper down from alcohol to lessen the severity of withdrawal symptoms.
+A doctor can prescribe anxiety medications and medications for comorbid mental health conditions to help alcohol withdrawal patients.

 You don’t have to go it alone.
 Going through alcohol detox may seem scary at first — but it will help you get back to normal.
 Then, you can begin to pick up the pieces and get your life back on track.